PhucHauDeveloper/L340_15IRH_Hackintosh/README.md

       sudo pmset hibernatemode 25
   ```
   *SecureBoot:*
-  Now you can use it through new update, supported by Super UEFIinSecureBoot Dik.
-First you should open secureboot in BIOS, boot as usual, if it asks for  signature, press OK and choose "Enroll cert from file" menu option.
-Select Phuchau.cer on EFI/BOOT and confirm certificate enrolling, at the end you select Yes and then Reboot.
+  Now you can use it through new update, supported by Super UEFIinSecureBoot Disk.
+First you should open secureboot in BIOS, boot as usual, if it asks for  signature, press **OK** and choose **Enroll cert from file** menu option.
+Select Phuchau.cer on **EFI/BOOT** and confirm certificate enrolling, at the end you select **Yes** and then **Reboot**.

 ## Contact me: